 Because you are presented your diploma in person, it is essential that you process and sit in the precise order in which your name is printed

 in the commencement program.
 To help you through this final test of intellectual rigor, you should appear at the cap and gown tent and go to one of eight stations according to the initial letter of your last name: A-B, C-D, E-G, H-K, L-M, N-R, S-T, U-Z. Candidates for the

 master's degree form a separate line.
 Please don't be late.
 A marshal at each station reads the individual names in that group so that you can form a single line in

 correct alphabetical order.
 You are also given a card at that time, bearing your name.
 The lines are then combined into two double columns and the processional begins

-moving at about 1:20 pm, following the faculty.
+moving, following the faculty.
 You are ushered into a special section, four rows at a time.
 As you enter the row, please be sure to stop directly

 in front of a chair and leave no chairs vacant.
 Otherwise, the last student in the row will be without a chair.
 You should remain standing until the Invocation, at

 After announcing the honorary degrees, the Dean of the Faculty will ask candidates for the master of arts degree to